pmndrs/drei/README.md

   <a href="https://codesandbox.io/s/fj1qlg"><img width="20%" src="https://codesandbox.io/api/v1/sandboxes/fj1qlg/screenshot.png" alt="Demo"/></a>
 </p>

-This hook returns a `THREE.Texture` with a pointer trail which can be used in shaders to control displacement among other things.
+This hook returns a `THREE.Texture` with a pointer trail which can be used in shaders to control displacement among other things, and a movement callback `event => void` which reads from `event.uv`.

 ```tsx
 type TrailConfig = {